eag1ex/svelte-stacked/README.md

 - All crud operations are available: create, read, update, delete
 - Color theme switching
 - We use Tailwindcss with structured layers
-- Good separation co concerns (SOC)
+- Good separation of concerns (SOC)
 - State management integrated with service api
 - Passing tests
 - tslint and prettier clean and valid